Rapid Differential Diagnosis: Clinical Strategies for Canine Distemper, Parvovirus, and Coronavirus

 Tashikin Canine Parvovirus Antigen Test Strip (CPV Ag)

 Rapidly detects CPV antigen in canine fecal samples.
-An important tool for diagnosing canine parvoviral enteritis.
+It is an important tool for diagnosing canine parvoviral enteritis.

 Learn More